oliverwatkins/frontangle3/README.md

 (make sure to select directory : 'build')

 Check URL.
-If everything looks OK, then deply with prod flag.
+If everything looks OK, then deploy with prod flag.

 `netlify deploy --prod`